gvwilson/sensibleadventures/cloudherd/reboot.md

     *   She tells her stories to Noxy...
 *   "You're running around like a cat with a sock on its head."
 *   It's cold---but at least it's a dry cold.
-*   Ducklings tumbling down an Arctic cliff: a few are injured, but that's OK, because it distracts the foxes from the ones that aren't.
 *   Nosewax

 ## Chapter 1.
 Soldiers!